-All staff across the school currently keep records in the written form in green record books or electronically.
-There is a plan to move to an electronic format and this has begun in certain subject areas/year groups.
-Records include half termly levels, big write levels, spelling tests, phonic levels, reading stages and homework routines.
+All staff across the school currently keep records electronically on the school's network.
+Records include regular assessment outcomes, No More Marking outcomes, spelling tests, phonic levels, reading stages and homework routines.
 All termly assessment results are put on to the pupil tracker and these in turn are uploaded by admin to LA.
 Mental maths results, diagnostic spelling results and ICT end of unit assessments are held centrally on the Network.
 Individual and guided reading records are kept in files.
 These are updated regularly and are available in classrooms.
-APP grids for writing and science are kept, in KS2, in the front of children's books.
-They are highlighted to show achievements at key stages of development.